digital-asset/daml-finance/docs/source/overview/intro.rst

 * Extensibility

    Various extension points allow for customization and extension of the library as required.
-If a provided implementation does not fulfil the requirements it is straigh-forward to provide a custom extension.
+If a provided implementation does not fulfil the requirements it is straightforward to provide a custom extension.

 Scope
 *****